understructure/AWSBigDataSpecialtyExamPrep/Domain_1_-_Collection/IoT.md

 * Allows you to use your own identity provider

-* Login with Amazon, Facebook, Google, Twitter
+* Can use login with Amazon, Facebook, Google, Twitter

 * Can use OpenID providers, and SAML identity providers

 * Can use Cognito Identity User Pools (scale to millions of users)

+**How Cognito Works With IoT**

 * AWS IoT allows a policy to be attached to Cognito Identities